Almost Envy-Free Allocations with Connected Bundles: Introduction

 When items are arranged on a path, we prove that connected EF1 allocations exist when there are two, three, or four agents.
 As was necessary in cake-cutting, we use successively more complicated tools to establish these existence results.
 For two agents, there is a discrete analogue of cut-and-choose that satisfies EF1.
 In that procedure, a knife moves across the path, and an agent shouts when the knife reaches what we call a \emph{lumpy tie}, that is when the bundles to either side of the knife have equal value \emph{up to one item}.
 For three agents, we design an algorithm mirroring Stromquist's moving-knife procedure which guarantees EF1.
 For four agents, we show that Sperner's lemma can be used to prove that an EF1 allocation exists, via a technique inspired by the Simmons--Su approach, and an appropriately triangulated simplex of connected partitions of the path.
 For five or more agents, we were not able to establish the existence of EF1 allocations on a path, but we can show (again via Sperner's lemma) that EF2 allocations exist, strengthening a prior result of \citet{Suksompong2017}.
 We also show that if all agents have the same valuation function over bundles, then an egalitarian-welfare-optimal allocation, after suitably reallocating some items, is EF1.

-These existence results require only that agents' valuations are monotonic (they need not be additive), and in addition ensure that the constructed allocation satisfies the maximin share guarantee (see Appendix~\ref{sec:mms}).
+These existence results require only that agents' valuations are monotonic (they need not be additive), and in addition, ensure that the constructed allocation satisfies the maximin share guarantee (see Appendix~\ref{sec:mms}).
 Moreover, the fairness guarantee of our algorithms is slightly stronger than the standard notion of EF1: in the returned allocations, envy can be avoided by removing just an \emph{outer} item -- one whose removal leaves the envied bundle connected.
-Computationally speaking, all our existence results are immediately useful, since an example of an EF1 allocation can be found by iterating through all $O(m^n)$ connected allocation (this stands in contrast to cake-cutting where we cannot iterate through all possibilities).
-While we know of no faster algorithms to obtain an EF1 allocation in the cases where we appeal to Sperner's lemma, our other procedures can all be implemented efficiently.
+Computationally speaking, all our existence results are constructive in the weak sense that an EF1 allocation can be found by iterating through all $O(m^n)$ connected allocation (this stands in contrast to cake-cutting where we cannot iterate through all possibilities).
+While we know of no faster algorithms to obtain an EF1 or EF2 allocation in the cases where we appeal to Sperner's lemma, our other procedures (for two or three agents, or for identical valuations) can all be implemented efficiently to produce a fair allocation in polynomial time.
+We summarize our results concerning paths in Table \ref{table}.

 In simultaneous and independent work, \citet{Oh2018} designed protocols to find EF1 allocations in the setting without connectivity constraints, aiming for low \emph{query complexity}.
 They found that adapting cake-cutting protocols to the setting of indivisible items arranged on a path is an especially potent way to achieve low query complexity.
 This led them to also study a discrete version of the cut-and-choose protocol which achieves connected EF1 allocations for two agents, and they found an alternative proof that an EF1 allocation on a path always exists with identical valuations.
 They also present a discrete analogue of the Selfridge--Conway procedure which, for three agents with additive valuations, produces an allocation of a path into bundles that have a constant number of connected components.
-However, they do not study connected allocations on graphs that are not paths, and they do not consider the case of non-identical valuations and more than two agents.
+However, they do not study connected allocations on graphs that are not paths, and they do not consider the case of (non-identical) general valuations with more than two agents.